 The Meadoway, which runs east-west, will connect four ravines that run north-south, 15 parks, and 34 neighbourhoods over 500 acres of land.
 In fact, 17% of Toronto’s land is made up of these ravine systems that it will eventually serve to connect.

-In a press release last week, Tamara Rebanks from The W. Garfield Weston Foundation said “As Canada’s cities continue to grow, we need to develop smarter ways to bring nature back into our neighbourhoods and our lives.”
+In a press release, Tamara Rebanks from The W. Garfield Weston Foundation said “As Canada’s cities continue to grow, we need to develop smarter ways to bring nature back into our neighbourhoods and our lives.”

 WHAT ARE THE GOALS?